 Coenzyme Q10 is a component present in every body cell and essential for the metabolism of food into cellular energy.
 As the production of coenzyme Q10 decreases with age, it is recommended to replace its deficiency with dietary supplements.
 Although coenzyme Q10 is also present in food (mainly fatty foods), it is practically impossible to consume as much food rich in coenzyme Q10 on a daily basis to meet all the needs for it.

-We made sure that our ‘CBD4 – Joy and Pleasure in Menopause’ capsules contain all the important natural ingredients that help relieve the symptoms of menopause in one way or another.
+We made sure that our ‘CBD4 – Joy and Serenity in Menopause’ capsules contain all the important natural ingredients that help relieve the symptoms of menopause in one way or another.
 “The feeling before and after taking CBD4 capsules is unparalleled,” says Aleksandra, who began to notice first symptoms of menopause at the age of 49.
 “In particular, the intensity of heat flushes has significantly decreased, and the mood is much more stable.
 Not every little thing upsets me anymore, and my husband can confirm that since I’ve been taking the capsules, I’ve been a completely different person.
 In a better sense, of course,” Alexandra concludes with a smile on her face.

 Results may vary.
 The statements on this website are not intended to diagnose or treat any disease, nor is it a substitute for professional advice.
 Always consult your doctor before using the products.
 In addition, any testimonials are based on personal experiences and not to be confused with scientific evidence supporting the effectiveness of a product.
 The sale and use of CBD products may be subject to specific legal restrictions in certain jurisdictions.
 Users are advised to comply with their local laws and regulations regarding the purchase, possession, and use of CBD products.